NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Compilation
 ^^^^^^^^^^^

-The steps for making Unbound persistant are almost exactly the same as if you installed it via the package manager, except that the service file that is needed by systemd does not exist yet.
+The steps for making Unbound persistent are almost exactly the same as if you installed it via the package manager, except that the service file that is needed by systemd does not exist yet.
 So instead of changing it, we create it and call it ``unbound.service``, and copy the minimally modified service file